 It's a historic location.
 Die Begine (The Beguine) is found at Potsdamer Straße 139 and is the last major autonomous women's project that was able to develop without being threatened by the rent increases in the past 25 years.
 This autonomous Berlin women’s cultural centre serves as an alternative venue for lesbian and feminist women.

-In Berlin's Gay Museum you will take a journey through the eventful history of the gay, lesbian and transgender scene.
-The Schwules Museum* with its exhibitions, library and archives is a diamond in the Berlin museum landscape.
+In Berlin's Gay Museum (Schwules Museum) you will always gain new insights into the world of the gay, lesbian and transgender scene.
+Changing exhibitions provide authentic insight into queer lifeworlds and identities.
+The Schwules Museum with its exhibitions, library and archives is a diamond in the Berlin museum landscape.

 Berlin – the first major world city for gays and lesbians